 Other methods of identifying potential allergic reactions may not be as effective as the Allergy Alert Test method because they do not test the exact shade(s) that will be used on your hair.
 This is why TIGI always recommends an Allergy Alert Test at least 48 hours before every colour service.

 The body can become sensitive over time so an Allergy Alert Test should be conducted at least 48 hours before the hair is coloured every time as a precaution.
 However, although the Allergy Alert Test is an important precaution, it is not a guarantee that a reaction will not occur when the hair is coloured again at some point in the future.
+That is why Allergy Testing needs to be done before each colouring session, as allergies are unpredictable and can develop at any time of life.

 If the test area stings, burns, itches, is uncomfortable or has the appearance of a rash, redness, bumps, or swelling, DO NOT colour the hair.
 Remove the dye with cool water immediately.
 Consult a doctor who can help determine any allergies to one or more ingredients in the product, so they can be avoided in the future.
 If you ignore the result of a positive Allergy Alert Test you are risking a more severe allergic reaction.

-Black henna tattoos are not safe because they may contain very high concentrations of hair dye ingredients which is strictly forbidden by the European Union for such usage on the skin.
-For people who have had a black henna tattoo in the past, TIGI recommends an Allergy Alert Test is conducted at least 48 hours before hair is coloured.
+Black henna tattoos are not safe because they may contain very high concentrations of hair dye ingredients which are strictly forbidden by the European Union for such usage on the skin.
+For people who have had a black henna tattoo in the past, TIGI recommends an Allergy Alert Test is conducted at least 48 hours before the hair is coloured.
 For people who have had a reaction to a black henna tattoo in the past, the hair must not be coloured because the risk of experiencing an allergic reaction may be high.

 Hair colour products are some of the most thoroughly studied consumer products on the market and there has been no conclusive evidence regarding any harm being caused by colouring the hair during pregnancy or breastfeeding.
 TIGI recommends pregnant or breastfeeding clients consult their doctor for advice, and always have an Allergy Alert Test at least 48 hours before colouring the hair.